Living Proof—Part 1

-I hesitated to do that when I began this blog because I want God to speak here.
+I hesitated to say much about myself when I began this blog because I want God to speak here.

 I didn't think I should insert much of me.

-Well, I'm here to tell you it's for real.
+Well, I'm here to tell you that's true.

-When you share what you've learned on your walk, it gets the life application of the Bible—which many believe is inapplicable today because it is an ancient text—out there in the here and now.
+When you share what you've learned on your walk, it gets the life application of the Bible out there in the here and now.
+Many believe it's inapplicable today because it's an ancient text.
+That's not true.

-Even though I don't really remember, I have a feeling my Mom started teaching me about Jesus and His Father pretty much from day one.
+I don't actually remember, but I have a feeling my Mom started teaching me about Jesus and His Father pretty much from day one.

 Maybe it was only singing Jesus Loves Me or one of the many, many hymns that she carried in her heart as she held me close.